antil697/docker-swarm/README.md

 The controller for my USG firewall.

 <h4>PiHole</h4>
 Using PiHole to get rid of pesky trackers and ads.
 I generally avoid going overboard with blocklists.
 I worked out the right balance for me.
-Bye bye ads and trackers.
+Bye bye ads and trackers.<br/>
+Assigning one instance to Node1 and Node2 with a decicated IP addresses within the range reserved on each node using mcvlan network allows for a primary and secondary instance.
+The Unifi UGS that manages DHCP provides the addresses for these as DNS servers on the network.<br/>
 <img src="https://github.com/antil697/docker-swarm/blob/master/Images/pihole.png" />

 <h3>NFS File Storage</h3>